EnterpriseDB/terraform-provider-biganimal/README.md

 If you're using Vscode, you can use the embedded Golang Debugger.
 Intro to debugging in Vscode is [here](https://code.visualstudio.com/docs/editor/debugging).

-There is already a .vscode/launch.json file, so you can easily run `Debug - Attach External CLI`, which is going to print a `TF_REATTACH_PROVIDERS` env var, like this one.
+There is already a .vscode/launch.json file, so you can easily run `Debug - Attach External CLI` in the Run and Debug section, which is going to print a `TF_REATTACH_PROVIDERS` env var if your code builds successfully.
+The env var looks similar to this one:
 ```
 $> TF_REATTACH_PROVIDERS='{"registry.terraform.io/hashicorp/biganimal":{"Protocol":"grpc","ProtocolVersion":5,"Pid":14123,"Test":true,"Addr":{"Network":"unix","String":"/var/folders/99/kt3b7rgn7wbcc55jt9zv_rch0000gn/T/plugin608643082"}}}'
 ```